**CLOTHING**

 Women-

-upper shirt.
+Noble women wore long skirts and jackets which were topped by a short sleeved upper shirt.
 Women’s shoes were made out silk brocade which is a silk cloth with woven patterns on it.
 Women usually had long hair which was gathered and arranged in a topknot held in place by delicately carved hairpins and combs.
 They also wore thick makeup- layers of white face powder and rouge.
 It was considered very fashionable to have a white face with rosy cheeks.
 Most women wore so much powder that their faces were ghostly white!

 Peasants-

-made of hemp fiber.
+Peasants were forbidden to wear bright colors.
+They wore a long shirt-like garment made of hemp fiber.
 They also wore loose trousers that ended mid-calf.
 Their clothing was very loose fit to allow plenty of movement in the fields.
 A peasant’s sandals were made from straw.
 Broad-brimmed, cone-shaped hats were worn to protect the worker’s faces from the sun and heavy rain.

 Colors-